jackw01/led-control/README.md

 Normalized (0 to 1) value representing the position of the current LED in arbitrary units (after mapping LED indices to positions and scaling).
 By default, LEDs are mapped to the x axis only.
 One position unit represents the scale factor multiplied by the length of the axis.
 At a scale of less than 1, one position unit represents a fraction of the axis length and the animation is tiled to fill all the LEDs.

 ##### `prev_state`
 Previous color state of the current LED as an HSV or RGB tuple.
 Initialized to `(0, 0, 0)` when the program starts.
+By default, `prev_state` is reset when the animation pattern is changed or recompiled, but this behavior can be changed with the `--no_timer_reset` command-line flag.

 #### Return Values
 Pattern functions must return a color in tuple form and either `hsv` or `rgb` depending on the format of the color.
 All values are expected to be in the 0 to 1 range, except for hue.
 Hue values less than 0 or greater than 1 will wrap.
 RGB values will be clamped to the 0 to 1 range.